Capturing renewable business opportunities

 We offer a wide toolbox to develop the best investment opportunities, ranging from traditional business development to venture capital investments, research and development, and even an innovation lab.
 A more detailed plan for this business is being developed as an integrated part of our strategy.

-Statoil Energy Ventures (name change pending) is our venture capital fund dedicated to investing in attractive and ambitious growth companies in renewable energy, supporting our strategy of growth in new energy solutions.
+Equinor Energy Ventures is our venture capital fund dedicated to investing in attractive and ambitious growth companies in renewable energy, supporting our strategy of growth in new energy solutions.
 The fund will invest up to USD 200 million (around NOK 1.7 billion) over a period of four to seven years.

 Energy Perspectives and the role of renewables